Kutz-Dag/Kutz-Dag/README.md

 - [x] I have created a project with it
 - [x] I have created many projects with it

-*And now after a while, I can add these to the list*
+*And now after a while, I can add these to the list:*
 * Git
 * Shell/Bash Scripting
 * SQL